Kielder Water and Forest

-The lake was opened in 1982 and was built to supply heavy industry, particularly that of Teesside (over 60 miles away) as well as domestic users on Tyneside, Wearside and Teesside and can hold up to 44 billion gallons of water.
-Kielder stretches along the North Tyne Valley for about seven miles, has 27 miles of shoreline and a surface area of 2684 acres.
+The lake was opened in 1982 and was built to supply heavy industry, particularly that of Teesside (over 60 miles away) as well as domestic users on Tyneside, Wearside and across the region.
+It can hold up to 44 billion gallons of water.
+Kielder stretches along the North Tyne Valley for about seven miles, has 27 miles of shoreline and a surface area of 2,684 acres.

-The landscape of Kielder is in fact rich in natural beauty, despite the fact that it is almost entirely man made.
-For not only is the lake man-made, but so is the countryside around it, because the reservoir is surrounded on three sides by the huge Kielder Forest, the largest man-made forest in Europe.
+The landscape of Kielder is in fact rich in natural beauty, despite the fact that it is almost entirely made by man.
+For, not only is the lake man-made, but so too is the countryside around it, because the reservoir is surrounded on three sides by the huge Kielder Forest, the largest man-made forest in Europe.

 Kielder: International Dark Sky Park

-The other great natural asset of Kielder is neither the ground nor the water but lies directly above.
-The area lies within the Northumberland International Dark Sky Park which forms the largest expanse of pure night time sky in Europe.
+The other great natural asset of Kielder is neither the ground nor the water but the skies directly above.
+Kielder lies within the Northumberland International Dark Sky Park which forms the largest expanse of pure night time sky in Europe.
 It is in fact the third largest area of protected dark sky in the world.
-Its status results from the exceptionally low levels of light pollution with no major urban centres or even major villages in close proximity.
+Its status results from the exceptionally low levels of light pollution, with no major urban centres or even major villages in close proximity.

-This former hunting lodge for the Earls of Nothumberland lies to the north of the reservoir and is the main visitor centre for the area, close to the white-painted rows of houses that form Kielder village.
+This former hunting lodge for the Earls of Nothumberland lies to the north of Kielder Water and is the main visitor centre for the area, close to the white-painted rows of houses that form Kielder village.

 On Kielder side, the wind blaws wide,